 Fall harvest time can be one of the busiest and most dangerous seasons of the year for the agriculture industry.
 For this reason, the third week of September has been recognized as National Farm Safety and Health Week.
 This annual promotion initiated by the National Safety Council has been proclaimed as such by each sitting U.S. President since Franklin D. Roosevelt in 1944.
 National Farm Safety and Health Week is led by the National Education Center for Agricultural Safety (NECAS), the agricultural partner of the National Safety Council.

-The U.S. Agricultural Centers are promoting the 2022 National Farm Safety and Health Week through social media.
+The U.S. Agricultural Centers are promoting the 2023 National Farm Safety and Health Week!
 UMASH collaborated to develop this toolkit to promote U.S. Ag Center safety resources that fit with the daily themes of National Farm Safety and Health Week.

 Join the conversation!

 - UMASH Farm Safety Check